 So there you have it!
 I hope this article gave you a better understanding of the strategies you can implement for how to get a bearded dragon to eat.

-Again, it is important to always examine many things when your bearded dragon stops eating, so you can rule out any serious health or habitat issues.
+Again, it is important to always examine many things when your bearded dragon stops eating, so you can rule out any serious habitat or health issues.

 Ensuring your beardie is healthy and has the right temps and exposure to UVB is crucial in getting them to eat again!
 And when in doubt, it never hurts to take them to a reptile vet.